CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT: Sample overview and results on individual clusters

-\paragraph{PSZ2G008.31-64.74 (AC114n, Fig.~\ref{fig:1})} This is a dynamically active cluster, as demonstrated by X-ray and optical studies (\citealt{DeFilippis2004,Sereno2010, Lovisari2024}). {The X-ray emission is elongated in the SE-NW direction, with three detected surface brightness discontinuities.
-Two of them were identified by \cite{DeFilippis2004} (one classified as a shock) and an additional one by C25 using XMM-Newton data, who identified two cold fronts and one unclassified discontinuity.} \cite{Duchesne2024} reported central diffuse emission which they classify as a candidate halo.
-Our source subtracted images clearly detect central diffuse radio emission well aligned with the thermal emission (Fig.~\ref{fig:1}), allowing classification as a radio halo.
-We also detected the relic in the SE region, which shows a clear spectral steepening towards the cluster centre (Fig.~\ref{fig:1}).
-Furthermore, we recovered the elongated radio emission in the NW part of the cluster that \cite{Duchesne2024} classified as a radio relic.
-Thanks to the MeerKAT high-resolution images (not shown here) and the spectral index imaging, we argue that it is caused by a complex of radio galaxy tails that extend up to $\sim 1$ Mpc in size.
+The radio images are obtained as described in Sect.~\ref{sec:radio_data} (unless otherwise specified).
+We computed radio spectral index maps using lower resolution images, typically obtained applying a Gaussian uv taper equivalent to 100 or 150 kpc at the cluster redshift.
+Uncertainty maps for all spectral index maps shown in this paper are provided in Appendix~\ref{appendix:spidx_err}, whereas we report MGCLS images in Appendix~\ref{appendix:mgcls_imgs}. \paragraph{PSZ2G008.31-64.74 (AC114n, Fig.~\ref{fig:1})} This is a dynamically active cluster, as demonstrated in prior X-ray and optical studies (\citealt{DeFilippis2004,Sereno2010, Lovisari2024}). {The X-ray emission is elongated in the south-east to north-west (SE-NW) direction, with two surface brightness discontinuities detected by \cite{DeFilippis2004}. \cite{Duchesne2024-EMU} reported central diffuse emission, which they classified as a candidate halo.
+Our source-subtracted images clearly reveal central diffuse radio emission that is well aligned with the thermal emission (Fig.~\ref{fig:1}), allowing for its classification as a radio halo.
+We also detected the relic in the south-east (SE) region reported by \cite{Duchesne2024-EMU}, which shows a clear spectral steepening towards the cluster centre (Fig.~\ref{fig:1}).
+Furthermore, we recovered the elongated radio emission in the NW part of the cluster that \cite{Duchesne2024-EMU} classified as a radio relic.
+Thanks to the MeerKAT high-resolution images and the spectral index imaging, we argue that it is caused by a complex of radio galaxy tails that extend up to $\sim 1$ Mpc in size.